DeliveryDevs-ERP/Exchange-Rate-Sync/README.md

 ---

 ## Manual Update
-- Click **Update Exchange Rates** in the Exchange Rate Config DocType to fetch rates immediately.
+- Click **Update Exchange Rates** in the Exchange Rate Config DocType to fetch latest rates immediately.
+This button is hidden by default.
+To make it visible, edit the doctype and change the "hidden" property of this field.
 - The process uses the same logic as the automated sync but is triggered manually.

 ---